elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-key-differences-in-the-domain-and-range-of-exponential-and-cubic-functions.md

 url: /learn/mathematics/questions/what-are-the-key-differences-in-the-domain-and-range-of-exponential-and-cubic-functions
 score: -1.0
 related_article1:
-    id: 163848
+    id: 163833
-    title: How can you manually plot a function, and what tools can assist in this process?
+    title: >-
+        What characterizes exponential growth in exponential functions, and how is it represented in the standard form?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-you-manually-plot-a-function-and-what-tools-can-assist-in-this-process
+    url: /learn/mathematics/questions/what-characterizes-exponential-growth-in-exponential-functions-and-how-is-it-represented-in-the-standard-form
 related_article2:
-    id: 163839
+    id: 163845
-    title: What techniques can be used to graph functions manually and with software?
+    title: >-
+        What are the graphical differences between quadratic and cubic functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-techniques-can-be-used-to-graph-functions-manually-and-with-software
+    url: /learn/mathematics/questions/what-are-the-graphical-differences-between-quadratic-and-cubic-functions
 related_article3:
-    id: 163843
+    id: 163834
+    title: >-
-    title: What are horizontal and vertical asymptotes, and how do they differ?
+        What are the asymptotes of an exponential function, and how do they affect its graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-horizontal-and-vertical-asymptotes-and-how-do-they-differ
+    url: /learn/mathematics/questions/what-are-the-asymptotes-of-an-exponential-function-and-how-do-they-affect-its-graph
 related_article4:
     id: 163832
+    title: >-
-    title: How can you find the minimum value of a quadratic function from its graph?
+        How can you find the minimum value of a quadratic function from its graph?
     subject: Mathematics
     url: /learn/mathematics/questions/how-can-you-find-the-minimum-value-of-a-quadratic-function-from-its-graph
 related_article5:
-    id: 163843
+    id: 163833
-    title: What are horizontal and vertical asymptotes, and how do they differ?
+    title: >-
+        What characterizes exponential growth in exponential functions, and how is it represented in the standard form?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-horizontal-and-vertical-asymptotes-and-how-do-they-differ
+    url: /learn/mathematics/questions/what-characterizes-exponential-growth-in-exponential-functions-and-how-is-it-represented-in-the-standard-form
 ---

 &nbsp;